Updated September 2021

 What measures are being undertaken by the Board to reduce the tax burden for residents?

-In April 2020, the Board of Education adopted a budget for the 2020-21 school year with a tax levy increase below the State calculated property tax cap.
-School district voters approved the proposed budget on June 16, 2020.
+In April 2021, the Board of Education adopted a budget with no change in the tax levy from the previous year.
+School district voters approved the proposed budget on May 18, 2021

 Is the tax rate the same as the tax levy?

 No, the tax rate differs from the tax levy, and several factors go into determining the tax rate.
 In calculating the tax rate, the tax levy is divided between the six towns located within the East Greenbush Central School District using state formulas.
 These formulas take into account full values, assessed values and equalization rates, all of which are used to determine the tax rate.

 What does the Board do to mitigate the increase in tax rates for homeowners?

 For 36 years the Board of Education has adopted two classes of tax rates: homestead rates, and non-homestead rates.
 The District applies homestead rates to residential property and non-homestead rates to commercial property.
 This dual-class system of tax rates provides homeowners with a savings of between 4 to 9 percent, versus a single tax rate system.
 This savings would not exist if a single tax rate was used.
 The Board must adopt a resolution each year in August in order to provide this savings to homeowners.